Home Internet Subscribers

 - ARS §13-3554.
 Luring a Minor for Sexual Exploitation; Classification.
 States that it is a crime to offer or solicit sexual conduct with another person with knowledge or reason to know that they are a minor.
 This is a Class 3 felony offense.
 Where the victim is under the age of fifteen, the offense is deemed a dangerous crime against children.

 - ARS §13-3558.
 Admitting Minors to Public Displays of Sexual Conduct; Constructive Knowledge of Age; Classification.
 States it is unlawful to admit a person under 18 into any business establishment where persons, in the course of their employment, expose their genitals, anus, or the areola or nipple of the female breast.
-An owner, operator or employee who wrongfully admits a person without evidence of their age is deemed to have constructive knowledge of his/her age.
+An owner, operator or employee who wrongfully admits a person to an establishment without evidence of their age is deemed to have constructive knowledge of his/her age.
 A violation is a Class 6 felony.

 - ARS §13-3560.
 Aggravated Luring a Minor for Sexual Exploitation; Classification; Definitions.
 This section states that the offense of luring a minor for sexual exploitation is aggravated if the offender used an electronic communication device to transmit at least one visual depiction that is harmful to minors and then solicits or offers sexual conduct with that minor.
 This is defined as a Class 2 felony.
 If the minor is under 15 years of age the offense is deemed a dangerous crime against children.